Updated: Jun 5

 A recent article in the Harvard Business Review highlighted the research of Iona Lupu.
 Her research shows that our upbringing can have an enduring influence on our work and career decisions — and that what we subconsciously learn from our parents plays an important role, specifically in how we think about and manage work-life balance.

 Before I jump into the story of what two hippies taught me about work and life; I want to ask you:

 What were you taught about work?
 Was it something to endure until retirement, or could it be fulfilling?

 How did your parents balance work and life?

-Growing up I witnessed the opposing career paths of my parents.
+Growing up, I witnessed the contrasting career paths of my parents.

-But then my father had to get "real" and took a job at his father's distribution company.
+But then my father felt the pressure to get "real" and took a job at his father's truck parts distribution company.

 My mom continued selling stuff at markets, progressing from plants to purses.